The world of legal English

 Challenges for international lawyers

-•increasingly complex international legal practice
+• Increasingly complex international legal practice

-•enormous volumes of documents in multiple languages
+• Enormous volumes of documents in multiple languages

-•rapid rise in use of software in legal practice
+• Rapid rise in use of software in legal practice

 The World Law Dictionary is: